MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Overview.md

 >Applies to Windows Server 2022, Windows Server 2019, Windows 10 (build 1809 and later)

 OpenSSH is the open-source version of the Secure Shell (SSH) tools used by administrators of Linux and other non-Windows for cross-platform management of remote systems.
-OpenSSH has been added to Windows (as of autumn 2018), and is included in Windows 10 and Windows Server 2019.
+OpenSSH has been added to Windows (as of autumn 2018), and is included in Windows Server and Windows client.

 SSH is based on a client-server architecture where the system the user is working on is the client and the remote system being managed is the server.
 OpenSSH includes a range of components and tools designed to provide a secure and straightforward approach to remote system administration.

 OpenSSH for Windows has the below commands built in.

+- ssh is the SSH client component that runs on the user's local system
 - sshd is the SSH server component that must be running on the system being managed remotely
-- ssh is the SSH client component that runs on the user's local system
 - ssh-keygen generates, manages and converts authentication keys for SSH
 - ssh-agent stores private keys used for public key authentication
 - ssh-add adds private keys to the list allowed by the server